 Speaking of which, try to get as much sleep as you can the two nights before the competition.
 It's obvious to everyone that the night before the competition is critical in terms of resting your body, but some studies have shown that for certain types of physical activity, sleeping well two nights before the competition is just as important.
 Until we have hard data from a peer-reviewed journal showing the effects of sleep on Steinholding performance, we encourage you to err on the side of caution and get two good night's sleep just to be safe.What if I have to compete in more than one round of competition on the same day?

-f you are in the unfortunate position where your competition has two rounds on the same day, well, it's going to suck.
-It may feel tempting to assert your dominance immediately and shoot for first place in your first heat, but don't hold for any longer than you absolutely have to during the first round.
-If for example, the top 4 times move on to the next round, absolutely do not try to take first place in the prelim round.
+If you are in the unfortunate position where your competition has two rounds on the same day, well, it's going to suck.
+It may feel tempting to assert your dominance immediately and shoot for first place in your first heat, but don't hold for any longer than you absolutely have to to advance past the first round.
+If for example, the top 4 times move on to the next round, DO NOT try to take first place in the prelim round.
 Put the stein down once you take the number 4 spot and laugh at those other fools who keep going while you conserve your energy for the finals.
 This is the most important tip if you're in this situation and it may sound obvious, but Steinholders are notoriously stubborn and competitive, so this can be a challenge in itself.
 I promise you that every second you continue holding is going to shorten your time for the next round as well as making the next hold feel harder from the start.

 Stay hydrated in between rounds especially if you sweat a lot, and eat something with carbs and protein ASAP after completing the first round.
 Energy bars and protein bars are a good option since they will give you easily digestible sugars and amino acids that will get into your bloodstream fast and help your recovery.
 A little bit of light stretching isn't a bad thing either, but very light.
 Stay loose and, depending on how much time there is until the next round, make yourself a plan for what else you're going to eat and drink.